Thank you for your interest

 Will my epoxy lined pipe need additional maintenance?

 Once your pipes are lined, your risk for experiencing future corrosion is eliminated.
 Since the water can’t interact with the host pipe due to the epoxy liner, there is no risk of further pipe corrosion or buildup.

 Will my drain lines still need to be hydro-jetted after pipelining?

 If you regularly have your drain lines hydrojetted, you can still hydrojet your drain and sewer lines.
 However, for the lined sections of your pipes, you won’t need to clean them as often.
 Instead, what you are really cleaning are the unlined sections of your drain pipes if you didn’t have all your drain pipes lined.

 Should i be worried about epoxy chemicals leaching into my water?

-The epoxy used by Nu Flow does not leach chemicals into the drinking water, and it doesn’t deposit chemicals into wastewater.
+The epoxy used by Piperenu does not leach chemicals into the drinking water, and it doesn’t deposit chemicals into wastewater.
 This means that epoxy liners are environmentally friendly and will not pollute nearby waterways, creeks or streams if that water happens to leave the municipal plumbing system.

 Is the piperelining process noisy?

 Our team takes steps to minimize noise in your facility or building by keeping our air compressors outside the building.
 Building occupants may hear the sound of air running through the air compressor hose.